 Given that bS21 has a limited role in translation but may function as a regulator of translation initiation, it is an ideal r-protein to use when studying how ribosome composition impacts ribosome function.
 In my proposed dissertation work, I will investigate how ribosome heterogeneity influences translation in the following aims:

 Specific Aim 1.
-Determine how incorporation of specific F. tularensis bS21 homologs into the ribosome influences translation initiation on transcripts, genome-wide
+Determine how incorporation of specific F. tularensis bS21 homologs into the ribosome influences translation initiation on transcripts, genome-wide.

 Specific Aim 2.
-Investigate why the loss of bS21 in S. aureus leads to resistance to cell wall-targeting antibiotics
+Investigate why the loss of bS21 in S. aureus leads to resistance to cell wall-targeting antibiotics.

 The role of distinct bS21 homologs in F. tularensis